ForeCyberSec/eCPPT-Notes/Command-list.md

 netstat

+//this tells metasploit to route all traffic intended for network (1.1.1.0/24) through session 2 (our meterpreter session) just run this command from msfconsole route add 1.1.1.0/24 255.255.255.0 2

+// or we can run a script directly from a meterpreter session that does the same thing as the command above this one run autoroute -s 1.1.1.0/24

 //this scan runs from an exploited machine to avoid IDS and firewalls, to discover other hosts of an internal network.
 Run in meterpreter run arp_scanner -r 10.10.10.0/24